A Truly Self-Sovereign Identity System: Evaluation

 \subsection{Anonymization}

-Thus far we have shown the feasibility of using different credential implementations with vastly different cryptographic primitives.
-We now discuss the performance implications of the anonymization middleware in \IPVAT{}.
-We measure the performance of our anonymization through real users of \Tribler{}~\cite{pouwelse2008tribler}.
-We give the creation time for circuits (covert channels) of the three lengths default to \Tribler{}: 1 hop, 2 hops and 3 hops.
-This hop count corresponds to the amount of intermediaries that decrypt and forward data in a circuit.
-The more hops a circuit contains, the harder it will be for an adversary to decrypt or block any particular channel.
-By default, \Tribler{} opens and maintains 4 through 8 of these circuits per resource session.
+We have shown the feasibility of using different credential implementations with vastly different cryptographic primitives and now offset this to the anonymization component in \IPVAT{}.
+We now measure latency as the time it takes to establish a communication channel between real users of \Tribler{}~\cite{pouwelse2008tribler}, our peer-to-peer file-sharing application that uses \IPVAT{}.
+We present the creation time for channels of the three lengths default to \Tribler{}: using 1, 2 and 3 intermediary peers.
+The more intermediaries a channel contains, the harder it will be for an adversary to decrypt or block any particular channel.

-We have visualized the time it takes to create a circuit for differing hop counts in \autoref{fig:perfanon}.
-We show the parameterization of the anonymization middleware is very important for the latency of the overall identity solution.
-Using 1 hop anonymization, the anonymization latency is hardly significant in respect to the latency of the credential implementations (\autoref{fig:perflatency}).
-Using 2 hops of anonymization, the anonymization latency is comparable to the credential implementations.
-Finally, at 3 hops of anonymization, the anonymization latency is dominant in respect to the credential implementations.
-This brings us to the discussion of what hop count to use wich is, after 16 years of Tor deployment, still an open problem~\cite{bauer2010optimal}.
+We have visualized the time it takes to create a channel for different intermediary counts in \autoref{fig:perfanon}, which shows that the parameterization of the anonymization component is very important for the total latency of the SSI-overlay interactions in \IPVAT{}.
+Using 1-intermediary anonymization, the anonymization latency is hardly significant in comparison to the latency of the credential implementations (\autoref{fig:perflatency}).
+When using two intermediaries, the anonymization latency is comparable to that of the credential implementations.
+Finally, by using three intermediaries for anonymization, the latency is dominant compared to that of the credential implementations.
+This result shows that the choice of the credential proof implementation is indeed insignificant for the latency of the credential data flows when compared to the anonymization component, using the standard of three intermediaries for covert channel construction.